KiyaKandar/Clustered-Lighting/README.md

 ## ABOUT
 http://kiyavashkandar.com/clustered-forward-lighting

+** IMPORTANT **
+Please copy assimp-vc140-mt.dll from /ASSIMP/lib to the Debug and Release folders.

 ## Description
 * C++ OpenGL lighting technique using GPU computing.
 * Suitable for large numbers of lights in a scene.